 Social Skills

-Applying Interpersonal and Social Skills is, well self-explantory.
-Students help, support, encourage, and praise each other's efforts to learn.
+Applying interpersonal and social skills is self-explanatory.
+Students help, support, encourage, and praise each other's learning efforts.

 CLASSROOM STRATEGIES

-- Preteach social skills that will be necessary to work together as a group, such as decision making, conflict resolution, and effective communication.
+- Pre-teach social skills necessary to work together, such as decision-making, conflict resolution, and effective communication.

-- Continue to teach these skills throughout the year and group projects will go better and better.
+- Continue to teach these skills throughout the year, and group projects will improve.

-- Add an SEL learning objective to your lesson plan to think through how you are going to integrate this into instruction.
+- Add an SEL learning objective to your lesson plan to think through how you will integrate this into instruction.

 Reflection

-Group Processing is group discussion about how things are going.
+Group processing is a group discussion about how things are going.
 Group members should feel comfortable sharing concerns and applauding others in the group.
 They should discuss how they are progressing towards their goal and what is and isn't working well with the group.

 CLASSROOM STRATEGIES